adamfeuer/ADS129x-tools/README.md

 It can be configured to use the Arduino library's SPI software (without DMA), and can do 8,000 samples per second in that configuration.

-Samples are currently encoded using the base64 encoding.
+Samples are encoded using the base64 encoding by default.
 For more information about that, see this Wikipedia page:

 http://en.wikipedia.org/wiki/Base64

 Using the Driver
 ================